International Student Leave of Absence

 Choosing not to enroll in classes for a period of time is known as a Leave of Absence.
 You must make an appointment with the International Student Advisor in order to do this.

-Please note: a Leave of Absence is not for students with medical conditions.
+A leave of absence is not for students with medical conditions.
 Students wishing to take fewer classes or no classes entirely due to medical issues must apply for Medical Reduced Courseload.

 Any time an international student is not enrolled in a current term, the SEVIS record must be terminated.
 Termination is not always bad, it depends on the reason that you are terminated.
 If you consult with International Center before you take a semester off, there will be a reason of "Authorized Early Withdrawal."